corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

 * **Config Files**CENM 1.0 Identity Manager and Network Map Services are not backwards compatible with 0.x Doorman and Network Map config files.
 0.2.2 and 0.3 / 0.4 config files can be migrated to 1.0 using the [Config migration tool](tool-config-migration.md).
-Using the generated 1.0 configs, the services can be upgraded by: stopping the services, swapping out the JAR and config files and restarting the services.
+Using the generated 1.0 configs, the services can be upgraded by: stopping the services, swapping out the ".jar" file and config files and restarting the services.